 The rehearsal stage is also a great opportunity to take times.
 Once the scenes are well-acted, you should start timing them during rehearsals to avoid any length problems (especially if you are directing for TV).
 If a scene is taking too long, it might point to a problem in the way it is built.

-Before we talk about any rehearsal techniques, Remember!
+Before talking about any rehearsal techniques, Remember!
 It will take time for the actors to have full control over their lines and get to know each other, so You want to start it as soon as possible.
 Once you got most of your crew ready.
 Don’t just run into rehearsal.
-Before you start the rehearsal stage, you have to make sure you understood the script entirely.
+Before you start the rehearsal stage, you need to make sure you understood the script entirely.

 Doing rehearsals is all about coming prepared for the shootings.
 That’s why Some directors even like to shoot rehearsal (documentary style) in the locations of the set.
 Shooting the rehearsal is a great rehearsal technique because it will also help you think about the right shots for each scene.
 When you watch the footage you shot at the rehearsal; new ideas will come up.